fsprojects/FAKE/help/markdown/core-commandlineparsing.md

 # Fake.Core.CommandLineParsing

-This module is a re-implementation from https://github.com/docopt/docopt.fs/ but with strong ordering.
+This module is a fork from https://github.com/docopt/docopt.fs/ but with strong ordering.
 The strong ordering enables you to have a nice CLI on your script or to write your own fake 5 modules with a CLI.

 Example `script.fsx`: